Private Wealth 2024

 In Bermuda, discretionary trusts are most commonly used to transfer assets to younger generations.

-At the time of writing (August 2023), there is no particular regime of Bermuda law in force which deals specifically with the treatment of cryptocurrencies or with the succession of digital assets upon the death of the individual holding them.
-This means that, in principle, digital assets will be treated in the same way as any other asset and will devolve according to the rules applicable to personalty.
+At the time of writing, there is no particular regime of Bermuda law in force that deals specifically with the treatment of cryptocurrencies or with the succession of digital assets upon the death of the individual holding them.
+This means that, in principle, digital assets will be treated in the same way as any other asset and will devolve according to the rules applicable to personality.
 They may be bequeathed to beneficiaries in a will, or, if a person dies intestate or without a valid will, the deceased’s estate will be governed by the rules contained in the Succession Act 1974.

 Bermuda has no foundations law.